 A truly great video game adaptation is something akin to a unicorn in that it doesn’t exist no matter how many times we sing Bryan Ferry’s “Is Your Love Strong Enough?” into our pillow.
 There are fun ones (Monster Hunter, 2020), atmospheric ones (Silent Hill, 2006), and Uwe Boll ones (too many to list), but great ones?
 It’s apparently a nut too tough to crack.
-That said, the latest attempt to bring Mortal Kombat to the screen might just be the best of the bunch.
+That said, the latest attempt to bring Mortal Kombat to the screen is as entertaining a ride as we’re likely to get.
 It’s creatively violent, smartly stylish, and surprisingly funny at times, so yeah, you’ll want to get over there.

 A family in feudal Japan is attacked by ninjas led by Bi-han (Joe Taslim), and while Hanzo (Hiroyuki Sanada) puts up a spirited fight he’s defeated and left to fade into the underworld.
 Many generations later we meet his descendant, a mediocre MMA fighter named Cole Young (Lewis Tan) whose only defining characteristic is a dragon-shaped birthmark on his chest — surprise! — it’s not a birthmark at all, it’s a signifier meaning he’s been chosen as one of Earth’s warriors to fight in an interdimensional tournament with the fate of humanity riding on his shoulders.
 Cole is taken to a remote training facility alongside other warriors including Sonya Blade (Jessica McNamee), Liu Kang (Ludi Lin), Kano (Josh Lawson), Jax (Mehcad Brooks), and Kung Lao (Max Huang) where they practice under the supervision of Lord Raiden (Tadanobu Asano).
 The Earthrealm has lost nine times, and one more means the end of all we hold dear!

 I know it sounds like a lot to take in, but Mortal Kombat wisely moves quickly through the details knowing full well that the audience is there for anything but a detailed narrative.
 Writers Greg Russo and Dave Callaham streamline what could have been a convoluted backstory into bite-sized nuggets of story, and the character introductions are equally parsed for easy digestion.
 All of that would risk being a negative in most films, but here the details given are more than enough to keep viewers engaged between fights.
 The script also makes sure to include several dialogue nods to the games ensuring fans will be more than pleased even if it never actually reaches what you’d expect to the be the point of a Mortal Kombat movie — the actual tournament.